+Summary: all company answer yes to this question.

 There are both 10 and 20MHz in current table 6.2.1-1[2].
 20MHz is proposed by [5][6].
 Rapporteur think one bandwidth should be sufficient for evaluation.

 Question 2.3.3-5 Do you agree that system bandwidth for FR1 is 20MHz?
 If no, please provide your suggested bandwidth